rollerstar/Gameplay-Tags-Unreal-Tutorial/README.md

 # Gameplay-Tags-Unreal-Tutorial
- Project file for a YouTube tutorial covering the basics of Unreal Gameplay Tags
+ This is the project file for you YouTube tutorial where I demonstrate how to use Gameplay Tags in Unreal Engine blueprints The full video can be found [here](https://youtu.be/zUqMEaqDDfg)